watch out for these signs of stress in pets

 Your pet passes up his favorite spot on the sofa to cower under the bed or behind the drapes.

 Your dog licks the same spot on his leg or your cat obsessively grooms her belly until the fur falls out.
 Frightening?
 Positively hair-raising.

 Your first stop is your veterinarian’s office to rule out medical conditions that may contribute to your pet’s new behaviors.

 For example, cats with urinary tract infections might pee on the floor.
 Or, dogs in pain might growl or snap.
 It’s incredibly important to rule out underlying medical reasons, usually accomplished with a full physical exam and usually blood, urine and/or stool tests.

 If your vet determines that your pet is stressed, they may recommend behavioral training alone or in combination with anti-anxiety medication.
 Some vets also suggest “pheromonatherapy” pet products that release pheromones to calm and soothe a worried pet, like Feliway for cats and DAP (Dog Appeasing Pheromone) for dogs.

-In some cases, getting a grip on your pet's behavioral issues can even be covered by pet insurance.
-For policies with an annual limit of $15,000 or greater, Petplan offers coverage for consultations with a licensed veterinarian to diagnose and treat behavioral problems where an underlying medical condition is the cause of the issue.
+In some cases, getting a grip on your pet's behavioral issues can even be covered by pet insurance, including coverage for consultations with a licensed veterinarian to diagnose and treat behavioral problems where an underlying medical condition is the cause of the issue.